 Altitude Sickness is one of the major problems when trekking in the Himalayan region.
-However, as the Annapurna View Trek route does not lie that high, the chance of getting AMS is very less.
+However, as the Annapurna View Trek route does not lie that high, the chance of getting AMS is very low.
 But, in case you see the symptoms of it, descending is the most practical solution.

 Best Time to do Annapurna View Trek

-Alike many other treks in Nepal, Annapurna View Trek is also best done in the spring and autumn months as these seasons have perfect weather and pleasant temperatures throughout daytime and nighttime.
+Like many other treks in Nepal, Annapurna View Trek is also best done in the spring and autumn months as these seasons have perfect weather and pleasant temperatures throughout daytime and nighttime.
 However, it can be done anytime throughout the year as it is a short, easy, and low-altitude journey.

-Spring is the most ideal time for the Annapurna View Trek as the weather regains its consciousness from the winter and maintains a clear blue sky to make the trekkers view the Himalayas and surroundings clearly.
+Spring is the ideal time for the Annapurna View Trek as the weather regains its consciousness from the winter and maintains a clear blue sky to make the trekkers view the Himalayas and surroundings.
 The pleasant temperature throughout the day makes the trek easier for trekkers and the cool evenings and mornings offer freshness.
 Spring starts in March and lasts till May in this region when this whole region is filled with red rhododendron blooms.